vahidfarajidev/notes-repo/Exception/4-exception_handling_across_layers.md

 # Application Layer Exception Handling & Logging Behavior

-Here’s a step-by-step explanation for two common questions regarding exception handling in the Application layer of a DDD-based system.

----

 ### 1️⃣ Is it correct **not to put try/catch in the Application layer**?

 ✔ **Yes, in this scenario it is correct**, because: